 Another benefit of overdentures compared to traditional dentures is the limited amount of bone loss where the implants are placed, which helps to preserve the jawbone and facial structure.

-Implant-Supported Fixed Hybrid Dentures also known as all-on-4s are excellent alternative for patients who are missing all of their teeth.
+Implant-Supported Fixed Hybrid Dentures also known as all-on-4s are an excellent alternative for patients who are missing all of their teeth.
 As few as four implants are used to support a complete toothless arch.
 The procedure can be completed in just one appointment.
 Once the surgical procedure of inserting the implants into the jawbone has been completed, the fixed dentures are then attached to the implants.
-Patient walks out of surgery with a complete set of new teeth on the same day!
+The patients walk out of surgery with a complete set of new teeth on the same day!

 All-on-4s are different from traditional dentures because they are permanent.
 They are not removable.
-Patient brush and clean them like natural teeth.
+Patients brush and clean them like natural teeth.

 Overall, when considering full dentures, an implant-supported overdenture or an implant-supported fixed hybrid denture can provide the most successful, satisfying, cost-effective, and longest-lasting treatment option.